BennettSmith/ebo-planner-backend/docs/use-cases/UC-12-GetTripRSVPSummary.md

 ---

 ## Main Success Flow
-1. Actor invokes the use case with the required identifiers and inputs.
+1. Actor requests the RSVP summary for a given `tripId`.
 2. System authenticates the caller.
-3. System authorizes the caller for the target resource (trip/member).
+3. System loads the trip by `tripId`.
+4. System authorizes access:
+   - Trip must be visible to the caller; if not, return `404 Not Found` (do not reveal existence).
+5. System verifies the trip is `PUBLISHED` or `CANCELED`.
+If the trip is a draft, reject with `409 Conflict`.
-4. System loads the required aggregate(s) and validates inputs.
+6. System loads RSVP data and builds an RSVP summary:
-5. System executes the primary behavior.
+   - `attendingMembers`: members with RSVP response `YES`
+   - `notAttendingMembers`: members with RSVP response `NO`
+   - `attendingRigs`: count of `YES` RSVPs
+   - `capacityRigs`: trip capacity (may be null for trips that were canceled from draft)
+   - RSVP response `UNSET` is omitted from the summary.
+7. System orders results:
+   - Grouped by attending vs not attending
+   - Within each group, members sorted alphabetically by display name
-6. System returns the result.
+8. System returns the RSVP summary.

 ---